MaxMil45/pjc-race-control/README.md

 ------------------------------------------------
 ### Underline

+  Input:
+  “How do I underline text using CSS?”

+  Output:
+  text-decoration: underline;

 I asked AI how to underline text in CSS.
 It told me quickly to use text-decoration: underline;.
 I used this in my project underline the heading of the race name in the add user page.
 It was a quick solution that improved readability, and it helped me better understand small css properties.